 Hey, we sell tours too!

 While the information in this post is free, we also sell tours at reasonable prices.
-Seeing the Sistine Chapel is an effort in itself.
-Seeing the Sistine Chapel without the crowds, then, may sound virtually impossible.
+Seeing the Sistine Chapel is an effort in itself and seeing the Sistine Chapel without the crowds, then, may sound virtually impossible.
 We’re here to make the Sistine Chapel without the crowds possible.
 On our skip the line Vatican tours, we’re able to show you the wondrous Sistine Chapel and Vatican museums before the general public is allowed entry.
-And, on our newest Vatican Gold tour, step inside the chapel’s beauty just as the doors open–a full hour and half before the public is allowed inside.
+And, on our newest Vatican Gold tour, step inside the chapel’s beauty just as the doors open--a full hour and a half before the public is allowed inside.

 What is the Sistine Chapel?

 The Sistine Chapel is in the official residence of the Pope, the Apostolic Palace.
 Originally known as the Cappella Magna, the chapel’s “new” name came from Pope Sixtus IV.
 Pope Sixtus IV committed to restoring the chapel between 1477 and 1480.
 Today, the Sistine Chapel serves as a private chapel of the pope.
 It also serves as the meeting place for cardinals around the world to come together and elect a new pope in what is called the Conclave.

 The Sistine Chapel is often considered one of the most famous landmarks in the world.
 People flock from all over the world to experience the immensity of the artwork of this holy chapel.
 Additionally, people most closely associate the beauty of the Sistine Chapel with its floor to ceiling frescoes.
 Many of Italy’s most celebrated Renaissance artists contributed to the beautiful artwork we see today in the Sistine Chapel.